moodle/devdocs/docs/guides/moodleapp/development/testing/unit-testing.md

 Although this guide talks about unit tests, we don't follow the strict definition of a unit test (which is that a unit test should test a single unit in isolation).

-We often write tests where multiple files (or “units”) are involved, and sometimes that can be desirable because it is closer to how the app will behave in production.
+We often write tests where multiple files (or "units") are involved, and sometimes that can be desirable because it is closer to how the app will behave in production.
 Technically, those would be considered integration tests, but you can use the same principles and techniques introduced in this document.

 If you want to write even more realistic tests, that are actually running the complete application and interacting with it like a real user would, you should check out the [Acceptance testing for the Moodle App](./acceptance-testing) page.